I am an internationally recognised feminist scholar of critical entrepreneurship and technocultural studies.

 A proud graduate of Seattle’s renowned all-girls Holy Names Academy, I hold a double major in Mathematics and English (Creative Writing emphasis) from University of Washington, an MSc (Dist) Entrepreneurship and PhD Business and Management from Nottingham University Business School, and am a qualified Fellow of Advance HE (FHEA).

-I am a Senior Lecturer in Entrepreneurship at Loughborough University London, where I have programme directed the MSc Managing Innovation in Creative Organisations, and designed and taught the following modules:
+I am a Reader in Critical Entrepreneurship and Feminist Technocultural Studies at Loughborough University London, where I have programme directed the MSc Managing Innovation in Creative Organisations, and designed and taught the following modules:

 I currently supervise 2 doctoral research students, have supervised 2 students to completion, and have conducted external examinations for the University of Warwick, University of Newcastle, and Vrije Universiteit Amsterdam.
-I am advisor to the CITHEI Centre for Doctoral Training and a mentor to many doctoral researchers at my institution.
+I was an advisor to the CITHEI Centre for Doctoral Training and mentor many doctoral researchers both within and outside of my institution, including through founding and co-convening the Intersectional Critical Realist Feminism discussion group.

 I sit on the editorial review boards of Entrepreneurship Theory and Practice, Human Relations, Organization, the International Journal of Gender and Entrepreneurship, and the Journal of Critical Realism.